IMS-Bio2Core-Facility/BIC086/README.rst

 that are expressed in our cell-type or tissue of interest.
 For tissue-dependent expression data, there are few resources better than GTEx.
-In this case, the `medianTranscriptExpression` query provides the necessary data.
+In this case, the ``medianTranscriptExpression`` query provides the necessary data.
 It returns the median expression of each transcript for a gene in a given tissue.
 Here, we query a list of genes against the 202 brain hypothalamus datasets.

 Data
 ----

-The pipeline requires no input data other than a list of gene names specified input `configuration/snakemake.yaml`.
+The pipeline requires no input data other than a list of gene names specified in ``configuration/snakemake.yaml``.

 Reference
 ---------